MicrosoftDocs/power-automate-docs/articles/common-data-model-approve.md

 ---
-title: Build an approval loop with Microsoft Dataverse | Microsoft Docs
+title: Build an approval loop with Microsoft Dataverse
-description: Create an table, a cloud flow, and an app that work together so that reviewers can approve or reject files added to Dropbox.
+description: Create a table, a cloud flow, and an app that work together so that reviewers can approve or reject files added to Dropbox.
 services: ''
 suite: flow
 documentationcenter: na